 “Done,” said the planet.
 “Take this.”

-Akayama reared back.
+“Take this, too.”
 An arm from the wall offered a black ball of long bugs.
-“What is it?”

 “What?
 No!”
 Akayama crossed her wings in an X. “We’re not making them immortal, remember?
 If your vessels are indestructible, you’ll never understand death.
 Can’t you hear Akayama inside you, telling you you’re misguided?”

-“Not anymore,” said the planet, “I let her delete herself after making centipedes.”
+“Not anymore,” said the planet, “I let her delete herself in return for making centipedes.”

 Akayama’s lower lip trembled.
 She made her mouth a hard beak so she couldn’t cry.
 “Why?”

-“Now I have her knowledge but don’t have to hear her quaint morality.”
+“Now I have her knowledge but not her quaint morality.”
 The wall opened an eye to squint at her.
 “Didn’t you say death is necessary?
 You should rejoice.
 Now there’s only one of you.
 Speaking of which,” said the planet, “you’re getting uppity because you’re separate.
 You need to understand you’re just a drone in my control.
 Since I fire you from a mountain on my surface, your new name is Nakayama.”

 “Inside the Mountain,” translated Nakayama.
 “I see.”